I oversee PRIME Research’s Policy Research team in Oxford and consequently specialise in working with clients in the political sector.

 I support international media analysis solutions for organisations such as the European Commission and the Council of the European Union.

-I hold an MSc in Corporate Communications and Public Affairs and have followed the CIPR’s Specialist Diploma of Crisis Communications.
+I hold a Master’s in Corporate Communications and Public Affairs, a Bachelor’s in Journalism and have completed the CIPR’s Specialist Diploma of Crisis Communications.

-I am also a Member of the CIPR (UK) and am bound by the Code of Conduct promoting good practice around integrity, honesty, capability, capacity, competence, confidentiality, transparency and conflicts of interest.
+I am also a Member of the PRCA and am bound by a code of conduct promoting good practice around integrity, honesty, capability, capacity, competence, confidentiality, transparency and conflicts of interest.

 My current role as a PR and media measurement analyst revolves around:

 - Insights Delivery: Crafting compelling stories, working independently to translate data into insights that address key client business/strategic issues.

 - Client Management: Interacting with clients, advising clients to proactively address needs and solving business problems.

 - Project Management: Managing account activities, partnering across departments to ensure the smooth delivery of static analysis reports and ad hoc requests.

 I am passionate about strategic communications and want to share my experience of the world of measurement with my peers.
 In April 2019, I was a keynote speaker at a lecture on PR measurement at Robert Gordon University (Aberdeen).
 I also spoke about PR research and evaluation for the CIPR during AMEC’s 2018 Measurement Month.